-This year has been a profitable one for Australians and their credit card debt.
-According to latest percentages, Aussies seem to be managing much better with their mortgages; their mortgage repayment appears to be going along much better than when compared with the previous year.
+This year has been a profitable one for Australian credit card debt and mortgages.
+According to the latest percentages, Aussies seem to be managing much better with their mortgages; their mortgage repayment appears to be going along much better than when compared with the previous year.
 Reports from the ABS data showed that their credit card debt had already dropped by 2.4% in January.

 In the Money Survey from 2016, Mortgage Choice has discovered that at least ¼ of the respondents were faced with almost 12% month’s worth of wages in their offset account or going towards paying their mortgage.
 When compared to this situation, around 13% of Aussies claimed that they were facing this exact financial position somewhere around last year.